hhung01/SudokuWPF/README.md

 # Sudoku Puzzle

-A Windows desktop application written in VB.Net.
+A Windows desktop application written in C# Net using WPF.